Allan Seagar: Personal life and death

-Allan Seagar was a member of the "Seagar Brothers" family which owned a well known engineering company which constructed many things including steam launches, and later supplied the United States Navy with a composite cargo vessel during World War 2.
+Allan Seagar was a member of the "Seagar Brothers" family.
+They owned a well known engineering company that constructed steam launches, among other things, and later supplied the United States Navy with a composite cargo vessel during World War II.
 Allan married Alice Clark on 8 April 1925.
 They had a son named Desmond in 1925.
-Alice had a miscarriage in 1929 and then in 1939 they had a son named Allan Leslie Seagar however he tragically died aged just 5 months on 6 February 1940.
-At the time they were living at 38 Bond Street in Devonport.
-In 1938 Seagar lost his father George who died in July 1938.
-Obituaries were published for him in both the Auckland Star and The New Zealand Herald where details of his life, business work, and involvement in rugby league were written.
-Tragedy struck again on 17 December 1942 when Alice died at Auckland Hospital aged just 36.
+(Alice later has a miscarriage in 1929.)

+In 1938 Seagar lost his father, George, who died in July.
+Obituaries were published for him in both the Auckland Star and The New Zealand Herald, including details of his life, work in business, and involvement in rugby league.
+The following year, Alice gave birth to a second son, named Allan Leslie Seagar; however, he died 5 months later, on 6 February 1940.
+At the time, Seagar and his family were living at 38 Bond Street in Devonport.
+Tragedy struck again on 17 December 1942, when Alice died at Auckland Hospital, aged just 36.
 At the time of her death the family was living at 19 Bond Street, Stanley Bay.
-In the early 1940s Seagar was working as a storeman.

-He married again in 1943 to Dulcie Simmonds.
+In the early 1940s, Seagar worked as a storeman.
+After the death of Alice, he married again in 1943 to Dulcie Simmonds.
 They had a son named Allan Herbert Seagar on 7 September 1944.

-He went on to become a New Zealand and Australian swimming champion.
-He won the Australian 440 Yards Individual Medley in 1964 and held the New Zealand national title for the 440 Yards Individual Medley for 8 consecutive years from 1961 until 1968, along with national titles over several years in the 220 Yards Individual Medley and the 220 Yards Backstroke.
+By the 1960's, Allan Seagar (the son) had become a New Zealand and Australian swimming champion.
+He won the Australian 440 Yards Individual Medley in 1964; he held the New Zealand national title for the 440 Yards Individual Medley for eight consecutive years (1961–1968); and he held national titles over several years in the 220 Yards Individual Medley and the 220 Yards Backstroke.
 He represented New Zealand at both the Perth Commonwealth Games in 1962 and the Kingston Commonwealth Games in 1966.
-In Perth he placed 5th in the 440 Yard Individual Medley and 9th in the 110 Yard Breaststroke.
-While in Kingston 4 years later he placed 4th in each of the 440 Yard Individual Medley, 110 Yard Breaststroke, and 220 Yard Breaststroke, along with 8th in the 220 Yard Backstroke.
+In Perth, he placed fifth in the 440 Yard Individual Medley and ninth in the 110 Yard Breaststroke.
+In Kingston four years later, he placed fourth in the 440 Yard Individual Medley, fourth in both the 110 Yard Breaststroke and the 220 Yard Breaststroke, and eighth in the 220 Yard Backstroke.
 He later became heavily involved with the Piha Surf Life Saving Club.

-He died in Auckland on 17 September 2018.
+Allan Seagar (the father) died 25 April 1984.
+His son (Allan Herbert Seagar, the swimmer) died in Auckland on 17 September 2018.